wattheflux/RF-test-pad-0805/README.md

-RF Test Pad for 0805 package
-Designed in Altium Designer
+RF Test Pad for 0805 package, designed in Altium Designer